Give Thanks, Give Back by Hanna Rachocka is a charity exhibit benefiting the Carrollwood Cultural Center.

 The collection is a series of ten impasto acrylic paintings by Hanna Rachocka that transform the traditional still life into an elemental exploration of emotion, weather, and inner fire.
 Each vessel becomes a metaphor for the human spirit—resilient in rain, tangled in thought, radiant in bloom, or aflame with creative force.
 Together, the works weave a narrative of resilience, paradox, celebration, and transformation, inviting viewers to reflect on the seasons and storms of the soul.

+Wet, Wild & Wacky WeekJune 29-July 1 (Week 5) Sponsored by Insect IQ.
 Get ready… get set… for our Annual Carrollwood Cultural Center Camp Water Games!
 Campers attend a fun-filled three days of wet, wild, and wacky water activities.
 Each day will include games, storytelling, art, and more!
-The first two days are games and dry activities.
-All major water day activities will be saved for Wednesday, July […]
+The first two days are games and […]

 Adventures in Filmmaking: Silent Film June 22-July 10 A Summer Intensive for Ages 11-13.
+Sponsored by AdventHealth-Carrollwood.
 Let inspiration strike and put it on film!
 Students will be presented with film genres and then storyboard them into short films or videos.
-Working with film buffs and professionals, the sky is the limit to what they will create!
-Students will […]
+Working with film buffs and professionals, the sky is the limit to what they will […]

 Six paintings by William Talenti that started with a deliberate modality—Realistic, Abstract, or Non-Objective—pairing each with a "sister" painting on an opposing wall to serve as a formal counterpoint.